 If you can travel 100 miles or more round trip even once in a given year, you are part of the 10% that have the economic resources, cultural capital, or both to take an outdoor vacation.
 You are privileged.
 And I put myself in the category at this point in my life.

-However, I do not plan on traveling outside of a half-tank of gas so that I can play in the mountains beyond Moab when it gets too hot here in the desert.
+However, I do not plan on traveling outside of a half-tank of gas so that I can play beyond the Moab area.
 And I altered other plans, too.

 We have the privilege to make a choice based on ethics.
 A choice that may bring some inconvenience in our lives.
 However, despite what might be legal, make the ethical choice instead of the legal choice.
 Don’t be like a corporation.